 The best way to keep your Mini in the best condition is by keeping a proper maintenance schedule.
 Even with this schedule, there are going to be other parts and systems that require further care.
 One such system is the PCV system.
 Continue reading to find out the function of the PCV system, what signs to look for if it needs to be replaced, and where to go to get it replaced.

-The Function of the PCV System
+The most important part of the PCV system [...]

 The Positive Crankshaft Ventilation (PCV) system is responsible for ensuring that the gases emitted from the engine are properly recycled.